masukomi/Definitely/README.md

 ) returns Mu
 ```

-use to create None objects when your method returns a typed Maybe
+Used to create None objects when your method returns a typed Maybe.

 ### multi sub nothing